psocha/psocha.github.io/book-summaries/the-better-angels-of-our-nature.md

 The new mass media made it possible for terrorists to achieve widespread notoriety on a small budget.
 Most terrorist groups were religious, secessionist, or Marxist in their ideology.
 Terrorism is good at attracting attention to itself, but overall it has never been more than a tiny fraction of overall violence.
+Terrorists were consistently a political liability for their movements, usually accomplishing nothing besides uniting both the government and the public against them.
 No terrorist group anywhere in the world achieved its stated political goals and very few groups survived longer than a decade.
-Terrorists were consistently a political liability for their movements and often accomplished nothing besides uniting both the government and the public against them.

 In contrast, many of the most successful activist movements of the 20th century were staunchly peaceful.
 A pre-commitment to peaceful protesting prevents a movement from being hijacked by hotheads, it allows the movement to claim the moral high ground, and it sows strategic divisions among the movement's opponents.